Thomas Ravenel Says ‘Southern Charm’ Was The ‘Worst Mistake’ Of His Life

 “If Ravenel actually wants to stem the public flow of information about this custody dispute, then his recourse is to stop his own public mudslinging in the pleadings he has filed in this case, stop posting photos and videos of his children on the internet.”

-Before the end of the month, Ravenel’s lawyer will depose cast member Patricia Altschul, says Celebrity Insider, in an effort to show the world that the mother of executive producer Whitney Sudler-Smith and his ex, Kathryn Dennis were conspiring against him.
+Before the end of the month, Ravenel’s lawyer will depose cast member Patricia Altschul, according to Celebrity Insider, in an effort to show the world that the mother of executive producer Whitney Sudler-Smith and his ex, Kathryn Dennis were conspiring against him.

 Like Bravo, Altschul is trying to remove herself from what she is calling a private family matter, But Ravenel is insistent.